odpi/egeria/open-metadata-implementation/adapters/README.md

 The adapters provide components that either:

-* Plug into the open metadata implementation to support one of its functions or
+* Plug into the open metadata implementation to support one of its functions, or
 * Plug open metadata capability into another technology.

-**[open-connectors](open-connectors)** are connectors that support the Open Connector Framework (OCF) - see the open-connector-framework module.
+**[open-connectors](open-connectors)** are connectors that support the Open Connector Framework (OCF) - see the [open-connector-framework](../frameworks/open-connector-framework/README.md) module.
 This is the principle (preferred) mechanism for supporting pluggable components in the open metadata implementation.
 The OCF has additional uses in providing reusable/pluggable components for external technology - particularly